Scope of Support

 File Server Administrator

-• Correct configuration of that server and correct network configuration.
+• Server configuration and network setup

-• The server's firewall and security software.
+• Firewall and security software

 Campus Support Campus Support can: